MAD-I-T/magento-actions/README.md

     SSH_CONFIG: ${{secrets.STAGE_SSH_CONFIG}}
     WRITE_USE_SUDO: false
   with:
-    php: '7.4'
     process: 'cleanup-staging'
+    deployer: 'no-permission-check'
 ```

-For magento 2.3 and lower
+For magento 2.3 and lower if  issues with the preceding sample
 ```
 - name: 'this step will deploy your build to deployment server - zero downtime'
   uses: MAD-I-T/magento-actions@v2.0